-C. Any request must be accompanied by: (1) form SDSC PR-136, Probate Ex Parte Request and Order (should be printed on green paper); (2) the ex parte petition; (3) supporting declaration; (4) a declaration regarding notice; (5) a separate order setting forth the specific relief sought in the petition; and (6) appropriate fees.
+C. Any request must be accompanied by: (1) form SDSC PR-136, Probate Ex Parte Coversheet; (2) the ex parte petition; (3) supporting declaration; (4) a declaration regarding notice; (5) a separate order setting forth the specific relief sought in the petition; and (6) appropriate fees.
 Points and authorities may be filed to support the application.